iures/daiv/README.md

 ### LLM integration issues
 Make sure your LLM API key is correct and you have the necessary permissions.

+### Plugin issues
+If you're having issues with plugins, check the [Plugin Troubleshooting Guide](docs/plugins/README.md#troubleshooting).

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

+### Developing Plugins

+If you want to develop plugins for Daiv, check out the [Getting Started with Plugins](docs/plugins/GETTING_STARTED.md) guide.

 ## License